HarrisSte/Employee-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contributors
 There was a great deal of research done to complete this project.
 Part of that research was reading through the documentations for MySQL.
 I also read through materials and articles from StackOverflow, and class resources provided by the bootcamp.
-I also recieved assistance from my TA instuctors.
+I also recieved assistance from my TA instuctors when I ran into an issue.
 In addition, I conferred with my classmates and colleagues, as well as Andrew Zimmerman.

 ## Contact